CryptozombiesHQ/cryptozombie-lessons/fr/5/10-safemath-2.md

           }

           /**
-          * @dev Substracts two numbers, throws on overflow (i.e. if subtrahend is greater than minuend).
+          * @dev Subtracts two numbers, throws on overflow (i.e. if subtrahend is greater than minuend).
           */
           function sub(uint256 a, uint256 b) internal pure returns (uint256) {
             assert(b <= a);